Cookies

 - Session token.
 Your signed-in tokens, in

-%LocalAppData%\Cursorly\session.json, encrypted with Windows DPAPI.
-Used to authenticate when you're on the hosted backend. - Vision consent.
+ai.json, also DPAPI-encrypted. - Vision consent.
 The yes/no you gave the first time Cursorly offered to use a screenshot, in

 vision_consent.json, also DPAPI-encrypted. - Hotkey.
 Your chosen shortcut, in